prahladyeri/prahladyeri.github.io/_posts/2019-06-19-convention-for-configuration-saver-module-python.md

 ---
 layout: post
-title: Building a convention for configuration saver and reader module in Python
+title: 'Building a convention for configuration saver and reader module in Python'
 tags: open-source configuration python
 ---